vdonthireddy/spark-on-k8s-vj/Readme.md

+## Step-by-step instructions to run a spark job on kubernetes cluster on your Mac

 #### Make sure you have [docker desktop](https://www.docker.com/products/docker-desktop/) installed on your mac and running

 #### Install [brew](https://brew.sh/) if you don't already have it installed on your Mac